×

 Co-Parenting with an Abuser: Overcoming Challenges and Safeguarding Your Well-being

 For many survivors, leaving an abusive relationship does not always mean the abuse stops.
 Instead, it can take on new forms under the guise of co-parenting.
 Abusers often use custody arrangements as a means of power and control, manipulating legal systems, weaponizing communication, and leveraging children to maintain power over their former partner.
+Studies show that 60% of couples experiencing intimate partner violence have children living in the household, making the intersection of abuse and co-parenting an issue affecting millions of families.

 Post-separation abuse can manifest in stalking, harassment, financial control, and legal intimidation.
 Some abusers flood their exes with excessive messages, make false allegations in court, or refuse to provide child support, all in an effort to destabilize the survivor’s life.
 Others use children as pawns, attempting to alienate them from the other parent or coaching them to deliver manipulative messages.

 Understanding these patterns is the first step toward protecting yourself and your children.
-Recognizing that co-parenting is not always possible allows survivors to explore safer alternatives, such as parallel parenting, to break free from the cycle of abuse.
+Recognizing that traditional co-parenting is not always possible allows survivors to explore safer alternatives, such as parallel parenting, to break free from the cycle of abuse.

 Abusers do not change unless they actively seek treatment.
 Without intervention, they will continue to manipulate, control, and undermine their former partner, using co-parenting as a tool to maintain power.
 This creates a harmful and exhausting dynamic, putting both the survivor and children at ongoing risk.

-• Ongoing harassment, intimidation, or threats.
+• Ongoing harassment, intimidation, or threats

-• Attempts to alienate or discredit the other parent.
+• Attempts to alienate or discredit the other parent

-• Repeated violations of custody agreements or court orders.
+• Repeated violations of custody agreements or court orders

 Key elements of parallel parenting include: